rubcompling/latech2020/README.md

 This repository contains the manually annotated data sets and additional material for the paper:

-Katrin Ortmann (to appear).
+Katrin Ortmann (2020).
 Automatic Topological Field Identification in (Historical) German Texts.
+In: Proceedings of the The 4th Joint SIGHUM Workshop on Computational Linguistics for Cultural Heritage, Social Sciences, Humanities and Literature (LaTeCH-CLfL), Barcelona, Spain (online), pp. 10-18.
+[PDF](https://www.aclweb.org/anthology/2020.latechclfl-1.2.pdf)

 ## Gold data